AidanFray/ROP_Emporium/0x03_write4/64-bit/README.md

 # write4 - 64bit

-Once again, the 64bit version is the same concept to that of the 32bit exploit.
+Once again, the 64bit version is the same concept as the [32bit exploit](../32-bit/README.md).

 Searching for the same format gives us the gadgets below:
 ```